Please note – all cycling activities are suspended currently due to Coronavirus Pandemic

 Most events are fixed distance, being 10, 25, 50 or 100 miles.
 There are also fixed time events -12 and 24 hours – with the objective being to ride the furthest you can.
 Courses are on public roads and are either ‘out and back’, using a roundabout to turn halfway, or circuits with consecutive left turns.

-The MDCC Club and Open 10s for 2018 will be announced soon All open events should be entered 14 days in advance via the CTT website, or via post to the organiser.
-Club events do not need to be entered in advance.
+All open events should be entered 14 days in advance via the CTT website, or via post to the organiser.
+Club events do not need to be entered in advance

 If you are a member of an affiliated club simply turn up, pay £3 and race.
 If you’re not a member of an affiliated club you can still take part under the ‘Come and Try it scheme’.
 Helmets are mandatory.
 Minimum age to take part is 12.
 Under 18’s do need a Parental Consent form which you can download here (one form is good for the whole season).
 In order for all events to take place the club requires support.